Skip to Main Content

 Housing Market

-Over 1,700 new units were delivered in 2024 making it a record year from residential unit delivery in recent history.
-Following a slight dip in overall occupancy due to this substantial flood to the market, National Landing has experienced both positive leasing activity and net absorption - a testament to the area’s strong housing demand.
+National Landing welcomed over 1,700 new units in 2024 making it a record year from residential unit delivery in recent history.
+Following a slight dip in overall occupancy due to the flood to the market, National Landing has experienced both positive leasing activity and net absorption for Class A product - a testament to the area’s growing appeal meeting strong housing demand.

 Source: CoStar, 2025.